EnumEnv/MyEthinicityService/README.md

-# Ethinicity Service
+# My Ethinicity Service

-Implement racism (or do not) into your game.
+NOT RACISM.

+WORK IN PROGRESS.